elefevre/elements-of-unit-testing-style/README.md

 All those rules apply to functional tests.
 That said, performance costs are greater for functional tests, as servers are started, test data are populated, etc.

 However, keeping those rules in mind helps me design tests that are easier to read and maintain.
 Often, I start by applying them strictly, particularly at the beginning of a project, and only slowly relax them as I have no choice but to speed up the build process to keep it under an acceptable duration.

+TODO :
+* do not declare beans at the beginning of test classes
+* do not use calculated values in your expected values